 - First-place winners in each category will receive $100

-- Up to 10 students will be selected from among the first and second-place winners to compete in the 30th Annual CSU Statewide Student Research Competition which will be held at Cal State Bakersfield on April 29-30, 2016
+- Up to 10 students will be selected from among the first and second-place winners to compete in the 31st Annual CSU Statewide Student Research Competition at California Polytechnic State University, San Luis Obispo

 About the Competition